|Nutrition Facts (per serving)|

 Make the Empanada Dough:

-- Knead dough a few times with your hands until it is relatively smooth.
+Knead the dough a few times with your hands until it is relatively smooth.

 Prepare the FIlling: